MI2DataLab/survxai/CONTRIBUTING.md

 #### **Did you fixed a bug?**

+* Ensure that changes meet the requirements of [The tidyverse style guide](http://style.tidyverse.org).

 * Open a new GitHub pull request with the solution.

 * Ensure the PR clearly describes the problem and solution.
 Include the relevant issue number if applicable.